 A flower is viewed in multidimensional perspectives from time immemorial.
 It is an inspirational tool for the poets.
 It is a decorative material for all the celebrations.
 In Tamil literature the five lands are denoted by different flowers.
 The flags of some countries are embedded with flowers.
 Flowers are used in the preparation of perfumes.
 For a Morphologist, a flower is a highly condensed shoot meant for reproduction.
 As you have already learned about the parts of a flower in Unit II of Class XI, let us recall the parts of a flower.
 A Flower possesses four whorlsCalyx, Corolla, Androecium and Gynoecium.
 Androecium and Gynoecium are essential organs(Figure 1.3).
 The process or changes involved in sexual reproduction of higher plants include three stages .They are Prefertilization, Fertilization and Post fertilization changes.
 Let us discuss these events in detail.

-Pre-fertilization structure and events
+Pre-fertilization structure

 The hormonal and structural changes in plant lead to the differentiation and development of floral primordium.
 The structures and events involved in prefertilization are given below.